-From the perspective of households, the scheme will be no different in its fixed-price phase than in its later floating-price phase, other than in the level of carbon prices (which will rise over time) and the initial absence of price volatility.
+From the perspective of households, the scheme will be no different in its fixed-price phase than in its later floating-price phase, other than in the level of carbon prices and the initial absence of price volatility.

 Households will not have to pay for emissions permits directly, but will do so indirectly as businesses pass on some or all of the higher costs they face.

-If the government had opted for a carbon tax, the result at the household level would not have been noticeably different.
+If the government had opted for a standard carbon tax instead of a fixed-price ETS, the result at the household level would not have been noticeably different.
 Higher costs would have been passed onto them through higher prices in a similar way.

-It would also have been possible to compensate low- and middle-income earners through reduced income tax or increased government payments, just as is planned under the ETS.
+It would also have been possible to compensate low- and middle-income earners through reduced income tax or increased government payments, just as is occurring under the current scheme.
 In neither case would individuals have to put in any sort of tax return for their carbon emissions.

 Can the government avoid the stigma of the word “tax”?

-Given the traction opposition Leader Tony Abbott got from his line about a “great big new tax on everything” during the last election campaign, you’d think that the government would avoid the “tax” word if they could.
+Given the traction opposition Leader Tony Abbott got from his line about a “great big new tax on everything” during the last election campaign, the government might have been tempted to avoid the “tax” word.

 However, I haven’t seen them try to argue that their carbon pricing system is not a tax.
 In the circumstances, this is probably wise.
 Even though, technically it involves purchase and surrender of emission permits rather than a tax, in practice the effect is basically the same as a tax.
 For that reason, I think it’s good that they haven’t tried to fight a semantic battle about this.